FranckPachot/yb-perf-hub/README.md

 3. Go to http://localhost:3000 (user admin password admin)

-- If you have set the IP in `.env` the default data source goes to it and you can go to the Active Session History dashboard

-If not, you can create more data sources:

-4. Set your data source to any node on your YugabyteDB cluster
+4. Update the data source to any node on your YugabyteDB cluster

-5. Go to home and select your data source
+5. Go to home, Active Session Dashboard, and select your data source if you added a new one

 ---